 Things on the farm break every day, and every day Ray fixes them.
 Ray brings tremendous energy to everything he does, with experience from both premier equestrian facilities as well as construction.
 On any given day, you might find him building a new paddock, repairing fences, or bringing in horses.
 Plus, we have a lot of nice people on the farm, but Ray might be the nicest.

 Seasons change, but Abe can always be found with his wheelbarrow and pitchfork, giving an affectionate scratch to the horse in whatever paddock he's cleaning.
-Whether it's flooded or scorching, he keeps paddocks and fences clean and tidy, and whether he's soaking wet or toasting in the hot sun, will tell you everything's going fine.
+Over the years, he's become a trusted hand with even our most squirrelly horses, and whether he's soaking wet or toasting in the hot sun, will always tell you everything's going just fine.

 BARN HAND / ELS INSTRUCTOR